worksofliam/worksofliam/README.md

 </p>

 - 🔭 I’m currently working on: database tools
-- 🌱 I’m currently learning: godot
+- 🌱 I’m currently learning: godot & go
-- 💬 Ask me about: anything VS Code, Node.js or IBM i
+- 💬 Ask me about: reading
 - 📫 How to reach me: LinkedIn or email
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: Floor and flaw sound the same